grig-husky-demo-simulation/virtual-commissioning/Output/_Husky Documentation for GitHub (1).md

 **Step 3**

-After running it,use the following command to start Isaac Sim and open a new terminal with Docker built to use Isaac ROSand all packages needed for the demo:[^1]
+After running it,use the following command to start Isaac Sim and open a new terminal with Docker built to use Isaac ROSand all packages needed for the demo:

 ```bash
 ./husky_demo.sh